Tetrakis(3,5-bis(trifluoromethyl)phenyl)borate: Synthesis of BARF compounds

-Brookhart's acid is the salt of the BARF anion with the diethyl ether oxonium cation, [(Et_{2}O)_{2}H]BAr^{F}_{4}.
+Additional procedures emphasizing purification and control of residual water content for Na[BAr^{F}_{4}] have been reported, and a modified workup that includes an additional recrystallisation step has been described to afford solvent-free, anhydrous Li, Na and K salts of BARF at multigram scale.
+Brookhart's acid is the salt of the BARF anion with the diethyl ether oxonium cation, [(Et2O)2H][BAr^{F}4].
 It can be formed from the sodium salt in diethyl ether in the presence of hydrogen chloride as sodium chloride is insoluble in diethyl ether, facilitating cation exchange.